 - SPAERC – Sponsored Projects Administration & Electronic Research Compliance (for OSP)

 - SERA – System for Electronic Research Accounting (for GCA)

-The Sea Pay line item appears when you select the Budget includes Sea Pay checkbox in the Global Attributes section of the Properties page (step 1 of the budget creation wizard).
+The Sea Pay line item appears when you select the Budget includes Sea Pay checkbox on the Properties Tab (step 1 of the budget creation wizard).
 Use it to include additional work hours above a standard 40 hour work week when personnel are at sea.